Professional Horse Yard Design: Arenas, Surfaces and Fencing (Part 2)

 Choose your fence based on the expected level of use and impact.
 Wooden post and rail fencing is the strongest and most durable.
 It is also very safe as it is highly visible.

-Our sister company Chart Fencing can build, deliver, and install any fencing type.
+Our sister company, Chart Fencing, can build, deliver, and install any fencing type.

 Our sister company, Chart Arenas, develops custom equestrian arenas from the ground up - from the planning application to the fencing stages.
 They offer arena and sand school installations, refurbishment and resurfacing, hard standing and access track construction, fencing, stable and horse walker base laying, as well as lunge pen and all-weather turnout installations.